amsam0/voicechat-discord/readme.md

       vc_id: TheChannelIDYouPasted
 ```

 You can redo this process for however many bots you want.
-There is some info in `plugins/voicechat-discord/config.yml` about having multiple bots.
+There is some info in [the configuration file](#finding-the-configuration-file) about having multiple bots.

 <!-- prettier-ignore-start -->
 > **Note**
+>
 > The amount of bots you have is equivalent to the amount of people who can be connected to Simple Voice Chat through Discord at one time.
 So if you have 3 bots, up to 3 people can use the plugin at
 > the same time.
 <!-- prettier-ignore-end -->